phenoptix/AVRISP/README.md

 Repository Contents
 -------------------
 * **/Hardware** - Kicad PCB layout files
+* **/Software** - Arduino Sketch for Using the Board

 Version History
 ---------------
 * V0.1 Functions well for the ATTiny85 but seem to be having problems with the ATMega328 - working on it!
+* V1.0 Fully working - has a rearrange from previous versions which avoids grounding on the USB connector on an Uno.

 License Information
 -------------------